danielbyler/model-describer/README.rst

 Formatting Column Names for Output HTML
 ----------------------------------------

-If your columns have unintuitive or especially long names, simply rename the columns up front in your anlaysis script and the new names will propagate throughout the pipeline into the html output.
+If columns have unintuitive or especially long names, simply rename the columns up front in your anlaysis script and the new names will propagate throughout the pipeline into the html output.

 .. code-block:: python

     col_rename = {'col1': 'demographic_age', 'col2': 'demographic_sex', 'col3': 'demographic_race'}
     df.rename(columns=col_rename, inplace=True)
-    # and then create your modelling dataframe, create dummies, build model, and specify model-describer
+    # create modelling dataframe, create dummies, build model, and specify model-describer

 Formatting numeric variable outputs
 --------------------------------------